Melissa Conrad Stöppler, MD

 Rotavirus infection facts

 - Rotavirus is the most common cause of inflammation of the stomach and intestines (gastroenteritis), leading to severe diarrhea in infants and children throughout the world.

 - Most unvaccinated children become infected with rotavirus by age 3.

 - There are different strains of rotavirus, and multiple infections by different strains may occur.

-- Rotavirus causes fever, vomiting, and watery diarrhea.
+- Rotavirus causes the following symptoms and signs:

 - Rotavirus infection is highly contagious.
 The incubation period is typically about two days.